StackVista/stackstate-docs/use/perspectives/filters.md

 ### Advanced topology filters

-You can use the in-built StackState Query Language \(STQL\) to build an advanced topology filter that zooms in on a specific area of your topology.
-Read more about [STQL](/develop/reference/stql_reference.md).
+You can use the in-built [StackState Query Language \(STQL\)](/develop/reference/stql_reference.md) to build an advanced topology filter that zooms in on a specific area of your topology.

 ![Filtering\(advanced filter\)](/.gitbook/assets/advanced_filtering.png)